 Now, what have we?
 The fulfillment of age long prophecies right before our eyes.
 Who recognizes them?
 Not the flesh loving, Egyptian garlic reeking, Mammon worshipping, milk-andwater nominal Christian.
 Only those who are Pure-Grain-not useless chaff!
-The tares sown by Satan have produced their harvest, not only in the tumbling of the Satan owned, selfish Mammonistic system, but also in the yielding, ignorant, selfish, untaught, distraught nominal Christians within the Church of Christ itself.
-The church cannot be what it ought to be until this chaff has been sifted out.
+The tares sown by Satan have produced their harvest, not only in the tumbling of the Satan owned, selfish Mammonistic system, but also in the yielding, ignorant, selfish, untaught, distraught nominal Christians within the Church of Christ itself. church cannot be what it ought to be until this chaff has been sifted out.
 Satan, thinking to weaken the church by showing up and making manifest, these chaffy members of the Body, really is doing a necessary work by showing just who are the real grain.
 And this grain is going to be gathered into the barns ere long.

 There are enough men and women in America who claim to be Christians, to have prevented present conditions, had their salt not lost its savor.
-Had they been interested in serving God. one half as much as they were making money and enjoying the fleshly things of life.
+Had they been interested in serving God, one half as much as they were making money and enjoying the fleshly things of life.
 But when the crash came they showed they were chaff by authorizing government to go into partnership with booze, gambling and any other evil that offered to produce the cash!

 But-"in the last days perilous times shalf come.
-For men shall be lovers of their own selves. . . . proud, . . . blasphemers . . unthankful, unholy."
+For men shall be lovers of their own selves ... proud, ... blasphemers ... unthankful, unholy."
 And they plaster billboards of the land with gaudy pictures of beautiful girls sucking nasty cigarets.
 Publish on the moving picture screen, filthy, nauseating rubbish, not the least of which is details of ungodly, unchaste nudist colonies, before the immature and plastic minds of our boys and girls.
 They urge upon girls, women and children the alleged "quality" of poison booze, through every avenue of approach to the human mind-newspaper, radio, billboard.
-"Traitors . . . lovers of pleasure more than lovselfishness and lust for power, wealth and sensual satisfaction.
-A system built upon mutual trust cannot exist when those who constitute it are incapable of being trusted.
-With the coming of the certain denoument, faith vanishes and men stand appalled!
-A strong, self-confident leader arises. and pel mel, men rush to place all authority in his must trust something.
-Not knowing God, they cannot be expected to trust Him!

-ers of God; having a form of Godliness, but de-
+"Traitors . . . lovers of pleasure more than lovers of God; having a form of Godliness, but denying the power thereof."
+(II Tim.
+3:1-5).